Ted Sizemore

+Ted Crawford Sizemore (born April 15, 1945) is an American former professional baseball player.
+He played in Major League Baseball as a second baseman from 1969 to 1980 for the Los Angeles Dodgers, St. Louis Cardinals, Philadelphia Phillies, Chicago Cubs, and Boston Red Sox.
+After winning the National League's Rookie of the Year Award in 1969, his promising career was restricted by numerous injuries.
+After his playing career, Sizemore worked for Rawlings Sporting Goods.

 Early life

 Sizemore was born in Gadsden, Alabama, but moved to Detroit, at the age of two years.
 As a catcher for Pershing High School's baseball team, he earned All-city honors three times.
 He also earned All-city honors playing fullback in football and guard in basketball twice each.
 He was high school teammates with Basketball Hall of Famer Mel Daniels playing under coach Will Robinson.

 College career

 At the University of Michigan at Ann Arbor, he was a varsity letterman from 1964 to 1966, and received All-Big Ten honors in 1965 and 1966.
 In 1966, he batted .321 to receive District All-America honors.
 In 1982, the university created the "Ted Sizemore Award" to honor the school's top defensive player each season.

 Baseball career

 The Los Angeles Dodgers selected Sizemore in the fifteenth round of the 1966 Major League Baseball draft.
 He served strictly as a catcher his first professional season, but his bat (.330, 4 home runs and 37 RBIs for the Northwest League's Tri-City Atoms) prompted the Dodgers organization to try him more in the outfield in 1967 and 1968.
 In need of infielders, the Dodgers had Sizemore play second base in the Winter Instructional League in 1968.
 Following Zoilo Versalles' departure in the 1968 Major League Baseball expansion draft, manager Walter Alston shifted Sizemore over to shortstop at the beginning of Spring training 1969.